MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 This workflow uses `actions/checkout`, a standard action for cloning the repo in a workflow run.

 Note that **no** Node or Yarn action was used here - the default environment will set up Node.js and Yarn for you.
 Using an extension is useful if you want to lock down a certain Node.js version or run multiple versions in parallel example.
-See the [node](node.md) sample's matrix area for more info.
+See the [NPM][] recipes for using a matrix.

+[NPM]: {{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/node/npm.md %}